 - is the (former) owner content to schedule some of their proceeds of sale over a period of years?

 The EOT structure has gained real traction in the relatively short time it has been available.

 Many owners are pleased to leave their company in the control of employees who have helped them achieve their capital growth.
 They are enthused by the knowledge that the structure can be highly motivating for the team after sale (rather than the reverse, sometimes, after a trade sale to an unknown buyer).
 They like the tax-free bonuses potential for the whole workforce.

 And yes, they are very unlikely to complain about zero CGT on their sale, as well!

-If you would like to know more about this exit option and to understand how this might apply to you and your plans for your company, please get in touch with your relationship principal or send an email, to our Tax Partner, Chris Barrington, here.
+If you would like to know more about this exit option and to understand how this might apply to you and your plans for your company, please get in touch with your relationship principal or email firstname.lastname@example.org to discuss.